NelsonPython/tuningGuides/GATK.md

 }
 ```

-c.
-Save the file and exit.

-3. Add SLURM as the backend for Cromwell:

- a.
-Open this file:	 ${GENOMICS_PATH}/cromwell/reference.conf

- b.
-Go to line 479 to find:
+3. Add SLURM as the backend for Cromwell.
+Open this file:	 ${GENOMICS_PATH}/cromwell/reference.conf then go to line 479 to find:

 ```
 default = "Local"
 ```

-	c.
 Change "Local" to "SLURM"

 ```
 default = "SLURM"
 ```

-	d.
 Remove the following five lines (line numbers 480 through 484)

 ```
 providers {